 If you are an SME without budget for expensive tools, consider free or basic packages like Social Blade, NoxInfluencer to check basic metrics.
 Not in-depth but helps detect obvious fraud cases.

-Request KOC to provide demographics data on age, gender, and location of their followers.
+Ask the KOC to provide demographics data on age, gender, and location of their followers.
 Compare this data with your customer profile to assess fit.

-Check activity history and community reputation (Reputation Check)
+Check Activity History and Community Reputation (Reputation Check)

-Don't just look at what KOC shows on their profile.
+Don't just look at what the KOC shows on their personal page.
 Spend time researching their reputation in the community and marketing circle. \”Good news travels fast, bad news travels faster\” in this industry.

 Join KOL/KOC review groups, marketing communities on Facebook.
-Use group search with the KOC's name you're considering to check for any \”drama\” posts about no-shows, poor work attitude, etc.
+Use the group search feature with the KOC's name you're considering to check for any \”drama\” posts about no-shows, poor work attitude, etc.

-Checklist of KOC/KOL vetting criteria
+Checklist of KOC/KOL Vetting Criteria

-- Ad Frequency: Are they receiving bookings too densely causing audience ”overload”?
+- Ad Frequency: Do they take too many bookings causing audience \”fatigue\”?

 We once planned to recommend a lifestyle KOC to a client with a very attractive profile and glamorous images.
-However, during the “Reputation Check” step on a private group of Brand Managers, we discovered this person was being accused by 3 other brands.
+However, during the “Reputation Check” step on a private group of Brand Managers, we discovered this person was accused by 3 other brands.

 Specifically, this KOC had a habit of taking deposits and then frequently reporting illness to postpone schedules, dragging it out until the brand got frustrated and had to cancel the contract and lose the deposit.
 Thanks to this valuable information, DPS.MEDIA immediately eliminated this candidate and protected the client from a clear risk.

-| Evaluation Factors | GOOD Signs (Should Choose) | BAD Signs (Red Flag) |
+| Evaluation Factor | GOOD Signs (Recommended) | BAD Signs (Red Flag) |

 |---|---|---|